cerberustesting/cerberus-core/docker/images/cerberus-as-glassfish/README.md

     docker run [...] -v /your/local/cerberus/server/logs/directory:/usr/local/glassfish4/glassfish/domains/domain1/logs cerberus/cerberus-as-glassfish:latest

-Where `/your/local/cerberus/screenshots/directory` is the directory to store the Cerberus execution screenshots out of your Docker host.
+Where `/your/local/cerberus/server/logs/directory` is the directory to store the Glassfish logs out of your Docker host.

 ### Cerberus screenshots